AurelienBesnier/photon_mapping/docs/source/guide.rst

 Visualize the room
 ===================

-To visualize the room, after defining the input files, we use a function named ``visualiserSimulationScene``.
+To visualize the room, after defining the input files, we use a function named ``visualizeScene``.
 Here is the complete code for this program:

 .. code-block:: python

-    from openalea.photonmap.Simulator import *
+    from openalea.photonmap.simulator import *

     if __name__ == "__main__":